-The Agency agrees with the proponent that the modification to the TSF would impact the timing of effects on the practice of Indigenous rights, but no further impacts are anticipated.
+The Agency agrees with the proponent's conclusion that the modification to the TSF would only impact the timing of effects on the practice of Indigenous rights, but no further impacts are anticipated.

-The Agency is of the view that the increase in six to nine trucks per day on the ORAR will have a minimal effect due relative to the current usage of the road.
+The Agency is of the view that the increase in six to nine trucks per day on the ORAR will have a minimal effect due relative to the current usage of the road and the assessment for effects resulting from an additional 12 trucks per day from the Project that was conducted during the environmental assessment.
 Therefore, any further restrictions or interference to the practice of Indigenous rights would be negligible.